skwowet/djanext/README.md

 > Using this command check whether the docker engine is running!

-- Step 3: Shot up the terminal and
+3. Shot up the terminal and

 ```bash
 $ cd django-nextjs-bioler-plate